s7chak/scai-libs/README.md

-# Scai Libs
+# Scai Libs Logs
-Utility and most used functions library for Finance, ML, analyses, data mining, API calls and more.
+Repository for tracking progress of utility and most used functions library for Finance, ML, analyses, data mining, API calls and more.